 Current Research Projects

-Q-HUMAN: Quantifying Human Experience for Increased Intelligence Within Work Teams and in the Customer Interface (2018-2020).
+HUMEX: Quantifying Human Experience for Increased Intelligence Within Work Teams and in the Customer Interface (2018-2020).
+The project is funded by Business Finland.

 PARTURE: Promotion of scientific reasoning and computational thinking skills in primary education through art and design practices (2017-2018)